2 dead in Washington and Mississippi as severe weather slams large parts of the country

 The National Weather Service office in Chicago preliminarily confirmed two tornadoes touched down in Illinois and Indiana on Tuesday, one of them rated EF-3 on the six-step Enhanced Fujita scale, meaning it had sustained wind speeds of 136 to 165 mph.

-Hundreds of homes were damaged in Indiana, authorities said, with dozens completely destroyed.
-The NWS said that hail as large as 6 inches wide was found in Illinois.
+Hundreds of homes were damaged in Indiana, authorities said, with dozens destroyed.
+The NWS said hail as large as 6 inches wide was found in Illinois.

 A damaged vehicle lies upside down on March 11, 2026, in the aftermath of a powerful storm that ripped through the day before in Aroma Park, Ill.

-A damaged vehicle lies upside down Wednesday in the aftermath of a powerful storm that ripped through the day before in Aroma Park, Ill.Nam Y. Huh / AP
+A damaged vehicle lies upside down Wednesday after a powerful storm ripped through Aroma Park, Ill., on Tuesday.Nam Y. Huh / AP

 “We had another house where a guy crawled out,” Ferris said.
 “He was having some trouble breathing because he was covered in house insulation.”

-Ferris said a Family Dollar store and a gas station were destroyed, and multiple large trees were uprooted.
+Ferris said that a Family Dollar store and a gas station were destroyed and that multiple large trees were uprooted.

 Newlywed Cassidy Sinwelski, 23, said she and her husband were aware of the tornado watch in their Lake Village neighborhood and were expecting a run-of-the-mill storm until her husband spotted dark clouds barreling toward them.

-The volatile weather is set to continue on Thursday, with widespread showers and thunderstorms from the Mid-Atlantic to the Southeast coast.
-Storms could be severe for Georgia, South Carolina and northern Florida.
+The volatile weather was set to continue Thursday, with widespread showers and thunderstorms from the mid-Atlantic to the Southeast coast.
+Storms could be severe in Georgia, South Carolina and northern Florida.

-Across the Southeast, a tornado Watch is in effect until 1 p.m.
+Across the Southeast, a tornado watch was in effect until 1 p.m.
 ET for eastern Georgia, much of South Carolina and the Florida Panhandle.
 Thunderstorms capable of strong winds and a tornado or two will be possible through early afternoon until the storms move off the Atlantic coast.

-And some 80 million people in a northern band of the country, from Cleveland, Ohio, to Washington State, are under some form of high-wind alert, with winds expected to reach 60 mph in some areas.
+And 80 million people in a northern band of the country, from Cleveland to Washington state, were under some form of high-wind alert, with winds expected to reach 60 mph in some areas.

-The Northeast will be hit by gusty winds and rain during the morning rush hour and through the day.
+Gusty winds and rain will hit the Northeast during the morning rush hour and through the day.

-Northern cities, including Duluth, Minnesota, and Marquette, Michigan, could experience 6 to 9 inches of snow with locally higher amounts up to 12 inches.
+Northern cities, including Duluth, Minnesota, and Marquette, Michigan, could get 6 to 9 inches of snow, with locally higher amounts up to 12 inches.

 ×